Simula-UiB/nisqec/README.md

 # nisqec

-Data for Our Constructed Stabilizer Matrices for the NISQ Era
+Data for our constructed stabilizer matrices for the NISQ Error Correction Codes

 Folders: